What Is The Full Form Of MFG – Manufacturing

 - Increase in Efficiency – Quality is the foremost requirement in manufacturing and can be achieved only by the use of machines, technology, and labor as a part of the manufacturing process.
 It has made manufacturing more efficient by reducing errors, defects, and other factors.

-- Lowering the Cost – Cost is the basic factor which affects the business, lower the cost the more is the profit.
-If the process is efficient then there are low mishaps and less amount of wastage and the more amount of money is saved.
+- Lowering the Cost – Cost is the basic factor which affects the business, the lower the cost, the more is the profit.
+If the process is efficient, then there are low mishaps, and less amount of wastage, and the more amount of money is saved.

 - Rapid Production – The manufacturing process includes machines, less labor, and works more efficiently and faster.

 - Task-Oriented – The manufacturing process involves machines and technology, which are automatic, so they will do whatever is programmed.
 Therefore, creativity reduces as there is no human intervention.

 - Increases Global Issues – The manufacturing process is entirely technology-driven and machine-based.
-It requires gases, chemicals, fuels, energy to run which in turn produces industrial waste and dangerous gases which contribute to global warming and substantially degrading our environment.
+It requires gases, chemicals, fuels, and energy to run, which produces industrial waste and dangerous gases that contribute to global warming and substantially degrading our environment.

-- Lowering Jobs – As machines are doing human jobs with more accuracy, human requirement is reducing in numbers and leading to an increase in unemployment problems.
+- Lowering Jobs – As machines are doing human jobs with more accuracy, human requirement reduces numbers and leads to an increase in unemployment problems.